Reading Is Empowerment

 The ONE TO ONE Literacy program began in 1989 as a collaboration between the Vancouver School Board and the Junior League of Greater Vancouver.

-Through one-to-one volunteer tutoring, we help children develop literacy skills to last a lifetime.
+Through one-to-one connections, we help BC children develop literacy skills and reading confidence.

-Since the introduction of the ONE TO ONE program in 1989, we have helped over 20,000 children improve their literacy skills.
+Since the introduction of the ONE TO ONE program in 1989, we have helped more than 20,000 children improve their literacy skills.